Overnight Oats Recipe

 The Ratio

 I like to use half oatmeal and half milk.
-You can experiment for what you will like the best.
+You can experiment to find out what you will like the best.

 The Mix-Ins

-Just like your favorite ice cream place you can add whatever you like.
-Here are some suggestions.
-Frozen fruit, fresh fruit such as bananas or strawberries work well.
-You can use a mix in such any nut butter.
-Have some Chia seeds, you can add those.
+Just like your favorite ice cream, you can add whatever you like.
+Here are some suggestions: Frozen fruit, fresh fruit such as bananas, blueberries, or strawberries work well.
+You can use a mix in any nut butter.
+Have some Chia seeds? you can add those too.

 Oatmeal isn’t just for breakfast this would make a great post-workout treat or a great snack.